hello-robot/stretch_ros2/hello_helpers/README.md

 self.move_to_pose({'joint_lift': 0.5})
 ```

-Internally, this dictionary is converted into a [FollowJointTrajectoryGoal](http://docs.ros.org/en/diamondback/api/control_msgs/html/msg/FollowJointTrajectoryGoal.html) that is sent to a [FollowJointTrajectory action](http://docs.ros.org/en/noetic/api/control_msgs/html/action/FollowJointTrajectory.html) server in stretch_driver.
+Internally, this dictionary is converted into a [JointTrajectory](https://docs.ros2.org/latest/api/trajectory_msgs/msg/JointTrajectory.html) message that is sent to a [FollowJointTrajectory action](http://docs.ros.org/en/noetic/api/control_msgs/html/action/FollowJointTrajectory.html) server in stretch_driver.
 This method waits by default for the server to report that the goal has completed executing.
 However, you can return before the goal has completed by setting the `blocking` argument to False.
 This can be useful for preempting goals.

 When the robot is in `position` mode, if you set `custom_contact_thresholds` to True, this method expects a different format dictionary: string/tuple key/value pairs, where the keys are still joint names, but the values are `(position_goal, effort_threshold)`.
 The addition of a effort threshold enables you to detect when a joint has made contact with something in the environment, which is useful for manipulation or safe movements.
 For example, `{'joint_arm': (0.5, 20)}` commands the telescoping arm fully out (the arm is nearly fully extended at 0.5 meters) but with a low enough effort threshold (20% of the arm motor's max effort) that the motor will stop when the end of arm has made contact with something.
 Again, in a node, this would look like: